The transverse index theorem for proper cocompact actions of Lie groupoids: The index theorem

-In the final line we have used Corollary \ref{cor-chern}, together with the fact that $a\otimes\ldots \otimes a$ represents the components of the noncommutative Chern character of the localized index class, c.f.\ Remark \ref{rk-K}.
-The characteristic class of the formal quantization constructed by the asymptotic pseudodifferential calculus in 1) above is given by the leafwise symplectic form, and since its cohomology class is trivial, this term does not appear in the index formula. \end{itemize} \begin{remark} In this final remark we explain how to prove the main theorem in the case where $\sfG$ is not unimodular.
+The integral in the last two lines is the invariant integral defined in Lemma \ref{inv-int} using the auxiliary cut-off function $c$.
+In the final line we have also used the fact that $a\otimes\ldots \otimes a$ represents the components of the noncommutative Chern character of the localized index class, c.f.\ Remark \ref{rk-K}.
+The characteristic class of the formal quantization constructed by the asymptotic pseudodifferential calculus in 1) above is given by the leafwise symplectic form, and since its cohomology class is trivial, this term does not appear in the index formula.
+This finishes the proof of Theorem \ref{index-thm} for proper actions of unimodular Lie groupoids. \begin{remark} In this final remark we explain how to prove the main theorem in the case where $\sfG$ is not unimodular.
 As remarked before, in this case, there is no trace on the algebra $\Psi^{-\infty}_{\rm inv}(Z;\calF)$ and one has to modify the pairing to a pairing with groupoid cocycles twisted by the representation $L$ as in \eqref{tw-pairing}.
 To compute this pairing, we follow the strategy in \cite[\S 6]{ppt}: we trivialize the real line bundle $L$ by choosing a nonvanishing volume form $ \Omega\in\Gamma^\infty(M;L)$.
 Its failure to be $\sfG$-invariant is measure by the so-called modular function